mrocklin/blog/_posts/work/2015-03-10-Towards-OOC-Frame.md

 This opens up a few more operations

 *  Joins are possible when both tables share the same index.
-Because we have information about index values we We know which blocks from one side need to communicate to which blocks from the other.
+Because we have information about index values we we know which blocks from one side need to communicate to which blocks from the other.
 *  Split-apply-combine with transform/apply steps are possible when the grouper is the index.
 In this case we're guaranteed that each group is in the same